 Solar photovoltaic panels convert energy from the sun into electricity.
-Arizona is an idea location to install solar systems since we receive a relatively high amount of annual sunshine.
+Arizona is an ideal location to install solar systems because we receive a relatively high amount of annual sunshine.

 The decision to install a photovoltaic system on your property should be made after you consider a variety of factors.
 Local building codes, availability of sunlight, maintenance requirements and the cost of other alternative energy options such as wind, should all enter into your decision to install solar generation.
 In most populated areas of Arizona a solar generator is more cost effective than other forms of renewable generation, such as wind.
 This is especially true if your house has a south facing roof slope that is free of shade for the majority of the day.

 The forms below must be completed, signed and submitted to TEP before your system can be connected to our local distribution system.
 Submit completed forms via email to email@example.com or by mail to Tucson Electric Power, Renewable Energy Department (Mail Stop HQE502), 88 E. Broadway, Tucson, AZ 85701.

 Review the “FAQs” and “Technical Requirements” tabs for more information.
 The “Installer Resources” section has information on how you can find a licensed solar installer and how your installer can submit the appropriate solar application to connect to TEP’s grid.

 A typical Tucson household uses about 11,000 kilowatt hours (kWh) of electricity per year.
 One kilowatt of solar power will produce approximately 1,700 kWh per year.
 Your system size will depend on how much of your power you would like to generate with solar and on the availability of unshaded space on your rooftop.
 A field visit with a qualified installer will help determine an appropriate system size.

 To request a electricity consumption report specific to your house contact us.
 These reports cost $8.00.
 TEP does not recommend a solar electric system that exceeds annual power usage.